sindresorhus/awesome-scifi/readme.md

 Categories: `anime` `dystopia` `thriller`

 One of the first mainstream anime movies.
-Pyshcologically horrifying in more than a few ways. - [@RichardLitt](https://github.com/RichardLitt)
+Psychologically horrifying in more than a few ways. - [@RichardLitt](https://github.com/RichardLitt)

 > A secret military project endangers Neo-Tokyo when it turns a biker gang member into a rampaging psionic psychopath that only two kids and a group of psionics can stop.